 This shouldn’t happen at home.

-Instead, children are able to study in positions that suit them best.
-Whether it’s on a chair at the kitchen table or the carpet in the living room – home is where children can be truly accommodated.
+Instead, children can study in positions that suit them best.
+Whether on a chair at the kitchen table or the carpet in the living room – the home is where children can be better accommodated.
 At home, flexibility is possible and should be encouraged.

-Homeschooling should be more about raising competent, caring and happy children.
-Education is important, but, as much as anything, education is a vector to accomplish the former goals.
+Homeschooling should be more about raising competent, caring, and happy children.
+Education is essential, but, as much as anything, education is a vector to accomplish the former goals.